MellonScholarlyCommunication/ldn-inbox-server/README.md

 Each handler is defined by a hash containing as `id` property the path to the handler and optionally other property keys that will be passed to the handlers in the `config` section.

 Optionally when a `fallback` handler is defined as option it will be attempted when a handler in a sequence returns a `false` response.
+See On Error handler.

+Optionally, when a handler configuration includes a `$lock` property set to `true`, the handler will generate a lock file to ensure that only a single instance of the handler runs within an LDN inbox processing system.

 ### On Error handler

 A handler that sets the `fallback` for a workflow sequence.

+Requires configuration properties:

+- `handler` : handler configuration to start when a workflow results in an error

 ### Offer memento handler